Toward Equity in Assessment: A Cross-Constituency Dialogue

 The global pandemic has exacerbated existing inequities and created new ones; therefore, now more than ever faculty, staff, and students need to be in dialogue with one another about how to challenge both existing and new inequities.
 This coffee-chat series supports faculty, staff, and students in explorations of the possibilities for developing equitable approaches to assessment that honor the diversity of students’ strengths, needs, and aspirations.
 Each session will be facilitated by a group of experienced student partners, and all sessions will be run as semi-structured conversations that strive to integrate the questions and insights of all participants.

-Registration is required; coffee chats start February 22 and run weekly through April 12 – details below.
+Registration is closed (series complete); coffee chats ran February 22 and run weekly through April 12 – details below.